solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 ### signatureSubscribe

-Subscribe to a transaction signature to receive notification when the transaction is confirmed On `signatureNotification`, the subscription is automatically cancelled
+Subscribe to a transaction signature to receive notification when a given transaction is committed.
+On `signatureNotification`, the subscription is automatically cancelled.

 #### Parameters: